Key takeaways

 FAQ

-What is eksec.ai?
+What happened to eksec.ai?

-What coding agents does eksec support?
+What coding agents does Nairi (formerly eksec) support?

-eksec supports Claude Code, OpenCode, and Codex as backend 'harnesses' that power the deployed agents.
+Nairi supports Claude Code, OpenCode, and Codex as backend 'harnesses' that power the deployed agents.

-Who competes with eksec?
+Who competes with Nairi?

 Competitors include Runbear (no-code agents for Slack/Teams), Tembo (coding agent orchestration), Devin (AI software engineer with Slack integration), and OpenWork (open-source team agent alternative).